Bring on the Cozy! 5 Custom Food Trucks for Promotional Winter Fun

 From legendary brands like Chanel, Stuart Weitzman, and Miu Miu, the world’s foremost fashion lines are getting creative, even hosting experiences combining food and fashion.

-The enthusiasm for fashion brands to cultivate avant-garde experiences for their clientele will continue (and get even more innovative) into 2020 and beyond.
+The enthusiasm for fashion brands to cultivate avant-garde experiences for their clientele will continue and get even more innovative.
 From one trend-setting industry to another, fashion brands are understanding the exciting ways they can leverage experiential marketing and allow consumers to associate their brand with a positive experience.